Locations > Wellington

 How to Invest in Wellington

-iFindProperty is a licensed real estate agency and we cover all of the Wellington region.
-Peter is an investor himself and the best in the business at helping other buy, or sell, Wellington investment properties.
+iFindProperty is a licensed real estate agency, and we cover the whole Wellington region.
+Our team are all investors and excel at helping other buy, or sell, Wellington investment properties.

-- Premium Buyers Service: For serious buyers only.
-Engage an iFindProperty expert to secure you a great investment that meets your criteria.
+- Premium Buyers Service: A professional investor works just for YOU to secure you a great investment that meets your criteria.
 Limited spaces available.

 - Property Listings: We advertise Wellington listings for sale by email.
 Join our mailing list for free.